Skip to main content Skip to footer

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that SVSU may have.
 Therefore, you may still owe funds to SVSU to cover unpaid institutional charges.
 SVSU may also charge you for any Title IV program funds that the school was required to return.
 If you don’t already know SVSU's refund policy, please contact Campus Financial Services Center (CFSC) at cfsc@svsu.edu, W 131-A, or (989) 964-4900.

 Students must notify the Office of the Registrar if they are withdrawing from any course.
-Students must follow the withdrawal procedures posted on the Website of the Registrar's Office.
-The date used in the R2T4 calculation is the date in which you have totally withdrawn from all courses.
+Students must follow the withdrawal procedures posted on the website of the Registrar's Office.
+The date used in the R2T4 calculation is the date you totally withdrew from all courses.
 This would be the date you dropped your last remaining course if you dropped courses on multiple occasions.
+If you never attended any of these classes, those classes cannot be counted toward federal financial aid, and your aid may be reduced prior to the R2T4 calculation.

 Students who are receiving any type of financial aid and who are considering withdrawing from one or more classes should review the Satisfactory Academic Progress policy.
 Receiving financial aid for credits you will not complete can impact your future eligibility of institutional, state, federal, and some third-party awards.